Calling All Business Owners – Select Car Live – June 24th – Book Now!

 We hear you – charging an EV in public for the first time can be a daunting experience.
 How do you know which charger to use?
 How do you actually pay for the charge?
 And are you allowed to leave your car charging while you nip off for a coffee?

 Rest assured, public charging is MUCH easier than it appears at first glance and there really is nothing to be scared off.
-You’ll likely need to charge in public if you’re embarking on a bigger trip so it’s worth getting to grips with early.
+You’ll likely need to charge in public if you’re embarking on a bigger trip, so it’s worth getting to grips with it early.

 With many EVs, you can use the car’s infotainment system to find the nearest charge point.
-Some will automatically direct you to a fuel stop when you’re running low.
+Some will automatically direct you to a charging location when you’re running low.

 Or you can use a dedicated app to show you the way.
 The Zap-Map app shows all public chargers in your given location.
 It also gives you real-time charger availability, lets you know if any are out of action, and even lets you pay via the app.